dusktreader/smart-letters/README.md

 [//]: # (Add an asciicast)

-`smart-letters` is a CLI application designed to help you write cover letters rapidly for specifc job postings.
+`smart-letters` is a CLI application designed to help you write cover letters rapidly for specific job postings.
 By harnessing the power of OpenAI and Python, we can generate a styled cover letter in PDF format in seconds.
 The slowest part is waiting for the request from OpenAI to return!